 - Leftover vegetables work great.
 Low carb chicken casseroles are the perfect match for leftover veggies!
 If you have leftovers of sauteed or roasted vegetables, toss them into the casserole to use them up.

 Below is an older photo of the version of this keto chicken casserole made with spinach, alongside a newer photo of the broccoli version.
 Both are delicious!

 How To Make Chicken Bacon Ranch Casserole

-This section shows how to make this keto chicken bacon ranch casserole recipe, with step-by-step photos and details about the technique.
-For full instructions, see the recipe card below.
+This section shows how to make this chicken bacon ranch casserole recipe, with step-by-step photos and details about the technique, to help you visualize it.
+For full instructions, including amounts and temperatures, see the recipe card below.

 - Cook veggies.
 This applies to broccoli and most other vegetables.
 If you’re using frozen spinach, you don’t even have to do that — just drain it and squeeze with paper towel.

 - Mix.
 In a large bowl, combine cooked chicken, cooked bacon, cooked veggies, shredded cheeses, minced garlic, and ranch dressing.

 TIP: If you like extra ranch flavor, add 1-3 teaspoons of ranch seasoning mix, in addition to the dressing.

 - Assemble.
 Transfer your keto chicken casserole mixture to a baking dish (this one is a perfect size) and sprinkle with more cheese.
 (You can spray the pan with cooking spray or coat with butter, but I usually don’t find this necessary.)

 - Bake.
 Baking time takes only about 15 minutes, just until the chicken bacon casserole is hot and bubbly.
 Voila!
 This will be one of your favorite low carb meals for a busy weeknight.
 (I added a bit more crumbled bacon on top at the end.)